Canada's Wonderland: Kings Entertainment and Paramount era

 During the 1980s, Canada's Wonderland and the Loblaws supermarket chain mounted a cross-marketing campaign.
 Loblaws issued "Wonder dollars" based on customers' purchases, which were redeemable at Canada's Wonderland at par with the Canadian dollar on weekdays.
 The obverse of the coin featured Wonder Mountain, while the reverse featured the Loblaws logo.

 Kings Entertainment Company operated the park during the 1980s and early 1990s.
 The park's former connection to Hanna-Barbera Productions lessened after Paramount Pictures raised its stake from 20 percent to full ownership of the park in 1993 and renamed it Paramount Canada's Wonderland.
 After Viacom bought Paramount in 1994, a successful attempt was made to bring families back to the park by attracting children with original Nickelodeon cartoon characters that were familiar to a new generation.

 Many changes occurred in the next decade.
 In 1996, Splash Works expanded, with a new water slide, a wave pool and a new child-friendly water playground (The Black Hole, White Water Bay and The Pump House).
 In 1998, the park expanded by adding KidZville, which was mainly designed for infants and children.
 In 1999, Splash Works expanded for the second time, with the addition of raft rides: The Plunge and Super Soaker.

+Other changes involved Paramount incorporating references to their film properties into the park.
+This included the addition of film props around the property, a film-merchandise store, and the renaming of several attractions after Paramount film properties.